 Payment to the State by vehicle manufacturers of \$1.00 per switch recovered, as mandated in the Act, is a concern because the manufacturers are only making payments for switches accompanied by complete and accurate documents required by ELVS.
-As a result, the State received \$6,485 in payments in FY 2016, reflecting a decrease from the \$7,824 received in FY 2015.
+As a result, the State received \$3,355 in payments in FY 2017, reflecting a decrease from the \$6,479 received in FY 2016.
 The discrepancy between the money received and switches returned can be attributed to the return of switches without proper documentation, and a delay from the time switches are received by ELVS and the processing of the switches.
 Participants may intentionally omit the proper documentation because they believe the burden of filling out the ELVS documents exceeds the value of the \$4 or \$6 per switch bounty.
 In addition, some participants do not want to deal with the tax implications of receiving the reimbursement.

-The reduction in the number of switches returned by vehicle recyclers and scrap processing facilities may be attributed to a reduced number of vehicles received that contain mercury switches.
-Additionally, participants are frequently slow to return switches they have collected.
-The Department's outreach efforts will continue to encourage the timely shipment of switches once the collection buckets are approaching full, or approaching the one year Universal Waste Rule limit for having the mercury switches on site.
+The reduction in the number of switches returned by vehicle recyclers and scrap processing facilities may be attributed to a reduced number of vehicles received that contain mercury switches, and the practice of participants to delay the return of switches collected.